Susanna Wright

-Early life and family
+Early life and education

-Wright was born in Warrington in the county of Lancashire, England, on August 4, 1697, to the Quaker businessman John Wright and Patience Gibson.
-She was the eldest of two brothers, John Jr. and James(who was not born until 1714), and two younger sisters, Elizabeth and Patience.
-In 1714, her entire family left for Pennsylvania.
+Wright was born in Warrington in Lancashire, England, on August 4, 1697, to the Quaker businessman John Wright and Patience Gibson.
+She was the eldest of two brothers, John Jr. and James (who was not born until 1714), and two younger sisters, Elizabeth and Patience.

+In 1714, her entire family left for the Province of Pennsylvania in what was then British America.
 Her youngest brother, James was born in 1714 in Chester County, Pennsylvania.
 Her mother died around 1721.
-As the eldedst childd, Susanna Wright basically raised her brothers and sisters, especially James, who was 16 years younger than her.
-Around 1724, her father began exploring the Conejohela Valley, and he, Susanna, John and James, along with two other Quaker Families settled in an area known as "Shawanna town on Susquehanna" in 1726.
-Her two sisters had married and stayed in Chester County.
-Susanna Wright purchased 100 acres of land along the Susquehanna river in the area now called Columbia.
+As the eldest child, Wright largely raised her brothers and sisters, especially James, who was 16 years younger than her.
+Around 1724, her father began exploring the Conejohela Valley, and he, Susanna, John and James, along with two other Quaker families settled in an area known as "Shawanna town on Susquehanna" in 1726.
+Her two sisters married and remained in Chester County.
+Wright purchased 100 acres of land along the Susquehanna River in present-day Columbia, Pennsylvania.
 Her father, John Wright Sr., purchased the neighboring 150 acres, where he built a small house that was torn down in the 1800s.
 In 1730, John Wright Sr. obtained a patent to operate what became known as Wright's Ferry on the lower Susquehanna River.
 The ferry was built on Susanna's property and run by her two brothers.
 She had a house built in 1738, which is still standing today.

-Wright was well-educated, becoming multilingual (besides her native English, she knew Latin, French, and Italian) and displaying the wide-ranging scientific, agricultural, and literary interests typical of Enlightenment culture.
+Wright was well educated and, in addition to her native English, knew Latin, French, and Italian, and displayed wide-ranging scientific, agricultural, and literary interests typical of 18th century Enlightenment culture.